athulyaesther777/Learn-Python-With-Me-/README.md

 Part 14: Dictionary
 In Python, a dictionary is a collection of key-value pairs, where each key is unique.
 This section covers how to create and access elements in a dictionary, as well as handle missing keys gracefully using the get method.
 The example demonstrates initializing a dictionary with day abbreviations as keys and their full names as values, accessing values using keys, and handling missing keys to avoid errors.

+part 15
+The while loop in Python repeatedly executes a block of code as long as a specified condition is True.
+It’s useful for scenarios where the number of iterations is not known beforehand.
+Here are some examples demonstrating different usages of the while loop